Abu Omar al-Shishani: Islamic State

 In August 2013, Batirashvili released a statement announcing the expulsion of one of his commanders, Emir Seyfullah, and 27 of his fighters.
 Batirashvili accused the men of embezzlement and stirring up the animosity of local Syrians against the foreign fighters by indulging in takfir—excommunication—against other Muslims.
 However, Seyfullah denied these allegations and claimed that the dispute was due to his refusal to join ISIL with Batirashvili.
 In late 2013, Batirashvili was replaced as leader of Jaish al-Muhajireen wal-Ansar by another Chechen commander known as Salahuddin, as most of the Chechen members of the group did not support Batirashvili's support of ISIL, due to their preexisting oath to the Caucasus Emirate militant group and its leader Dokka Umarov.
-By mid-2014, Batirashvili was a senior ISIL commander and Shura Council member operating in Raqqa, Syria.
+At the onset of 2014, Batirashvili was ordered to take over command of all ISIL forces in the Deir ez-Zor Governorate who were besieging the Syrian government soldiers stationed there.
+By mid-2014, Batirashvili was a senior ISIL commander and Shura Council member operating in their stronghold of Raqqa, Syria.
 During this time, Batirashvili came to be known for using swarming and human wave tactics, most notably during the Siege of Menagh Air Base and Battle of Al-Tabqa airbase.
 He would use raw recruits for assaults, reasoning that the enemy would eventually be overwhelmed or run out of ammunition regardless of the casualties among ISIL fighters.
-Regional expert Joanna Paraszuk sarcastically remarked that Batirashvili's approach was based on the belief that "everyone want[s] to be a Shahid" (martyr).
+Regional expert Joanna Paraszczuk sarcastically remarked that Batirashvili's approach was based on the belief that "everyone want[s] to be a Shahid" (martyr).

 According to his father, Batirashvili called him once since he left for Syria to tell him that he was now married to a Chechen woman and had a daughter named Sophia.
 As of mid-2014, Batirashvili lived with his family in a large villa owned by a businessman in the town of Huraytan, just northwest of Aleppo.
-He is said to have overseen the group’s prison facility near Raqqa, where foreign hostages may have been held.
-By 2016, Batirashvili led special battalions of the ISIL, in particular a unit named "the group of the central directorate", which appeared to be the primary special forces strike force of the group.
+He is said to have overseen the group's prison facility inside their capital Raqqa, where foreign hostages may have been held.
+By 2016, Batirashvili led special forces battalions of the Islamic State, in particular a unit named "the group of the central directorate", which appeared to be the primary special forces strike force of the group.